-The two times I sat in parts of it, I don’t remember Brotherhood of the Wolf being the sloppy hodgepodge I finally saw in totality last night.
-Like, I’m mad I was so close to posting on Facebook I’ll be watching it.
+The two times I sat in parts of it, I don’t remember Brotherhood of the Wolf being the sloppy, hodgepodge I finally saw in totality last night.
+Like, I’m mad I was so close to posting on Facebook how I’ll be watching it.
 Technically I did see it then, but only finally in its entirety.
-It’s another movie I stumbled on (but held off on viewing for ten years, I guess) but unlike Irreversible, which also had Bellucci and Cassel and the daughter-fucking Butcher by Philippe Nahon, this was a severe and disappointing deviation from my early impressions.
-In Irreversible’s case, it was so notorious that I kind of went all voyeuristic rubberneck and prematurely viewed some clips.
+It’s another movie I stumbled on (but held off on viewing for ten years, I guess) but unlike Irreversible, which also had Bellucci and Cassel and the daughter-fucking Butcher actor Philippe Nahon, this was a severe and disappointing deviation from my early impressions.
+In Irreversible, it was so notorious that I kind of went all voyeuristic, rubberneck and prematurely viewed some clips.
 I had to.
 But I hold no regrets.
-I think I’m of the kind that thinks fuck spoilers because the only true ones apply to twist endings, and those are basically an immature plot device, a director’s cop out when he knows the jig is up.
-They cut both ways but more often than not the wielder will show a few scars too many.
-Here, films tend to be like a boxing match you know the outcome of but are more interested in how its destination has been arrived to.
+I think I’m of the kind that thinks “fuck spoilers” because the only true ones apply to twist endings, and those are basically the Hail Mary of plot devices, a director’s cop-out when he knows the jig is up.
+They cut both ways but, more often, the wielder will have the scars to show which way that was.
+Here, films tend to be like a boxing match you know the outcome of but are more interested in how its conclusion was arrived to.
 In film, it is more the cinematic journey, the round by round, blow by blow development that is impervious to some spoilers.
 But I don’t go around Wikipedia reading the plot section before deciding ‘oh, I’ve got to see this.’
 Listen, man.. at what point is spoiler-free truly free?
 We’ve long learned how to handle the asshole that spills beans every scene — Scarface fans anywhere? — so is it when you abstain from even reading the synopsis?
 Or watching the trailer?
 How gullible can you be if your sole source of intrigue is trailers, nowadays?
 And I never understood going in blind, as if movies were some all you can eat buffet.
 Was that a subliminal jab at Netflixing?
 Movies are like fine dining — be that a delicacy or a reputed chef, you don’t go in completely unbiased.
 There is some deliberation.
 Okay, so two analogies is enough to show you I know what I’m talking about.
 On to the review.

 At the height of some revolution in 18th century France — and could it be THE French Revolution, because you don’t just resist the urge to remind everyone of yours if you’re French — a narrator recounts a chapter he must now pen in his memoir lest history forever lose record of one certain event.
 A sense of finality leads us to assume the gallows await nearby, judging by the offscreen lynch mob’s racket.
 That event is the Beast of Gevaudan, and the factual series of fatal attacks that terrorized the provincial community around 1760.
 It’s a right off the bat start that soon yields to the real development but mainly we’re told a zoologist and his New World sidekick are dispatched from Paris by the King to look into the gore fest.
 The costumes suit the time that goes without saying for a scope so grand, and the music, with an eclectic sound, is the first of many instances of overt pastiche that not all work.
 Not that such disregard of subtle authenticity is a bad choice because the music is terrific, and is the only phase of the diverse agglomeration of styles the film drew from that was well executed.
 It exudes all kinds of virtuosity and cool to establishing new shots and locales and even driving emotive cues.
 Middle Eastern lute, that weird French baroque instrument that sounds like a harp but is key-operated so it’s also a piano, strings, percussion, what have you.
 It’s all there.
 And wait to you hear the credit song.
 Then you’ll know how big a production and colossal miscue the whole affair was.
 Indeed questions of what might have been are quickly brought to the fore the moment all that is nailed is betrayed when the other film components are next up.
 Example.
 It is not until the second fight involving the American Mani and a band of gypsies that the first gastrointestinal movement (mainly flatulance) is detected.
 As the story unfolds, you’ll see extended sequences of similar one against many scraps.